 |Apex Controllers||Reuse/ Re-create|

-It may be a surprise to few, but visualforce pages can still be used within Lightning Experience.
-There are some restrictions which may prohibit a page to function properly.
-So, first approach should be definitely be to reuse the pages, which are compliant to Lightning standards and are functional within Lightning Experience.
+It may be a surprise to few, but Visualforce pages can still be used within Lightning Experience.
+There are some restrictions that may prohibit a page to function properly.
+So, the first approach should definitely be to reuse the pages, which are compliant with Lightning standards and are functional within Lightning Experience.

 There are some other areas which may need attention:

 - If you use Visualforce pages for generating PDF